 \section{The disconnected phase}

-The aim of this section is to show that on any non-amenable graph of bounded degree, $u_c > 0$, i.e. for some $u>0$ small enough the interlacement set is $\mathbb{P}_u$-a.s. disconnected, see Theorem ~\ref{t.disconn}.
-First, in Subsection~\ref{s.brwres}, we obtain estimates for the branching random walk introduced in Section ~\ref{s.branching}, and then those estimates are used in Subsection~\ref{s.mthmproof} to establish the existence of such a disconnectedness phase.
+The aim of this section is to show that on any nonamenable graph of bounded degree, $u_c > 0$; that is, for some $u>0$ small enough the interlacement set is $\mathbb{P}_u$-a.s. disconnected; see Theorem \ref {tdisconn}.
+First, in Section~\ref{sbrwres}, we obtain estimates for the branching random walk introduced in Section~\ref{sbranching}, and then those estimates are used in Section~\ref{smthmproof} to establish the existence of such a disconnectedness phase.